MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/atp-safe-links.md

 - **Select the action for unknown potentially malicious URLs in messages**: When this setting is turned on, URLs are rewritten and checked against a list of known malicious links when the user clicks the link.
 The recommended value is **On**.

-- **Select the action for unknown or potentially malicious URLs within Microsoft Teams: On**:  Note that this setting is currently in Preview for members of the Microsoft Teams Technology Adoption Program (TAP).
+- **Select the action for unknown or potentially malicious URLs within Microsoft Teams** (currently in Preview): For more informationNote that this setting is currently in Preview for members of the Microsoft Teams Technology Adoption Program (TAP).
 When this setting is turned on, URLs in Teams are checked against a list of known malicious links when the user clicks the link.
 URLs are not rewritten.
 The recommended value is **On**.

 - **Apply real-time URL scanning for suspicious links and links that point to files**: Enables real-time scanning of links in email messages.
+The links could be URLs or downloadable content.
 The recommended value is enabled.

   - **Wait for URL scanning to complete before delivering the message**

     - Enabled: Wait for real-time URL scanning to complete before delivering the message.
 This is the recommended value.
     - Disabled: If real-time URL scanning can't complete, deliver the message anyway.

-- **Apply safe links to email messages sent within the organization**: Enables or disables applying the Safe Links policy to messages between internal senders and internal recipients.
+- **Apply safe links to email messages sent within the organization**: Enables or disables applying the Safe Links policy to email messages between internal senders and internal recipients within the same Exchange Online organization.
 The recommended value is enabled.

-- **Do not track user clicks**: Enables or disables tracking user clicks of URLs.
+- **Do not track user clicks**: Enables or disables tracking user clicks on links in email messages and Teams.
 The recommend value is to leave this setting unselected (enable tracking of user clicks).

-- **Do not allow users to click through to original URL**: Allows or blocks users from clicking through to the original URL.
+- **Do not allow users to click through to original URL**: Allows or blocks users from clicking through to the original URL in email messages and Teams.
 The recommend value is to select this setting (block users from clicking through to the original URL).

-- **Do not rewrite the following URLs**: Specifies the URLs that skip Safe List scanning.
+- **Do not rewrite the following URLs**: Specifies the URLs that skip Safe List scanning and are always allowed in email messages and Teams.

+  Note that corresponding Safe Links block list that you can configure applies to email messages, Teams, and Office documents.
+For more information, see .

 For more information about the recommended values for Standard and Strict policy settings, see [Safe Links policy settings in custom policies for specific users](recommended-settings-for-eop-and-office365-atp.md#safe-links-policy-settings-in-custom-policies-for-specific-users).